polterguy/phosphorusfive-dox/chapter-18.md

   // set:x:/@_data/0
 ```

 As you can see, after 5.000 iterations, our above **[while]** loop will throw an exception, and stop executing.
-If you have a loop, where you actually need more than 5.000 iterations, you can add up a **[_unchecked]** argument to your **[while]** loop, and set its value to boolean true.
+If you have a loop, where you actually need more than 5.000 iterations, you can add up an **[_unchecked]** argument to your **[while]** loop, and set its value to boolean true.
 Don't do it with the above code though, unless you want to crash your web server process!

 ## The "contains" operators

 Both the **[~]** and the **[!~]** Active Events are special, and only intended for string handling.
-They will basically check some string, to see if another string _"exists"_ within your source string, and if so, yield either true or false, depending upon whether or not you are using the _"not"_ version or not.
+They will basically check some string, to see if another string exists within your source string - And if so, yield either true or false, depending upon whether or not you are using the not version or not.

 The following code illustrates an example.